Common Cents Conference 2021

 CCC is hosted by CASH Campaign of Maryland, Community Tax Aid and Virginia Community Action Partnership.
 These nonprofits conduct critical outreach to ensure that low-income families receive all tax credits including Child Tax Credit, Earned Income Tax Credit and Economic Impact Payments, provide free or low-cost tax preparation, and connect families to appropriate financial services and education.
 The coalitions serve more than 53,000 residents each year.

-We are grateful to Intuit Financial Freedom Foundation for their sponsorship of the Common Cents Conference.
+We are grateful to Intuit Financial Freedom Foundation and the Maryland Department of Housing and Community Development for their sponsorship of the Common Cents Conference.